Susan S. Tavernier, PhD, CNS, RN, AOCN(R)

 - Design/Methods: Translational Research, Mixed Methods, Cognitive Interviewing, Clinical Trial, Psychometrics, Survey, Evaluation

-Dr. Tavernier received awards for outstanding mentorship, achievement in research and publication.
-She is actively involved in the Oncology Nurses of Southern Idaho Chapter of ONS and area hospital nursing research and evidence-based practice projects.
+Dr. Tavernier received awards for teaching innovation, outstanding mentorship, achievement in research and publication.
+She is actively involved in the American Nurses Association of Idaho and area hospital nursing research and evidence-based practice projects.

 Featured Scholarship & Publication

 Tasseff, T & Tavernier, S.S.
 (2018).
-Palliative Care in Veterans in Rural Nursing: Concepts Theory, and Practice, 5th Ed, Winters, C & Lee, Eds.
+Challenges and Opportunities to Palliative Care for Rural Veterans in Rural Nursing: Concepts Theory, and Practice, 5th Ed, Winters, C & Lee, Eds.
 Springer Publishing.

 Hammelef, K. & Tavernier, S.S.
 (2015).
 Distress in A Guide to Cancer Symptom Management (2nd Ed.).
 Brown, C. Editor.
 ONS Publications: Pittsburgh, PA.